 - 250 g / 0.5 broccolini or broccoli florets (about 10-12 broccolini stems)

 - 3½ tablespoons coconut aminos (or 3 tablespoons Tamari sauce)

 - Juice of ½ lime (or 2 tablespoons, lemon juice can also be used)

 - 1 teaspoon sesame oil

 - Heat a tablespoon of coconut oil in a large frying pan or a wok over high heat.
 Once hot, add the chicken meat and sprinkle with salt and pepper.
 Cook for 3 minutes each side, then remove to a bowl with all the juices.

 - Place the pan back over high heat and add another teaspoon of coconut oil.
 Add the ginger, cabbage, broccolini and carrot and cook for 2 minutes, stirring frequently.
 Add a splash of water (about 2 tablespoons), garlic, fish sauce, coconut aminos sauce, lime juice and return the chicken meat to the pan.
 Mix through.
-Cook altogether for 2 more minutes, stirring frequently.
+Cook all together for 2 more minutes, stirring frequently.
 Finally, drizzle with a little sesame oil and stir through.
 Serve while hot!